60 Years on Air with Tyne Tees TV

 Tyne Tees reporters also blazed a trail in news programmes over the years.
 Mike Neville once suggested that the launch of Tyne Tees enabled local people to be able to hear local accents and dialects on television where once the BBC’s standard cut-glass pronunciation was the norm.
 In the 1970s, Northern Life recorded folk customs of the region as in Shrove Tuesday, Alnwick Football Match or covered popular leisure pursuits such as Whippet Racing at Backworth Village Lighter slots like the whimsical, tongue-in-cheek Look of the Month: Yeti Look with vox pops voiced off-screen spotlight fashions and attitudes on the streets of the Geordie capital in the 60s.
-And win or lose, Tyneside’s sporting heroes were celebrated, as in this lovely story broadcast after the FA Cup final in 1977 Newcastle United Visit Wilkinson Sword
+And win or lose, Tyneside’s sporting heroes were celebrated, as in this lovely story first broadcast shortly after the FA Cup final in 1974 Newcastle United Visit Wilkinson Sword

 We’re going to end in the 80s with one of our personal favourites, which gives a voice to the Scarlet O’Hara of Scotswood, a Geordie queen of comedy.
 The comedian reminisces about nit nurses, husbands, debt, and growing up poor on the West End streets of Newcastle in an edition of the Northern Scene documentary series.
 We think its early years Tyne Tees at its finest Northern Scene: Laughing at Life